This site is provided and sponsored by

 rat infestation.
 With DOC's support and some Consortium and Permolat funding, Rob Brown of Permolat

-is looking to put a team together
+put a team together

 access tracks on to the volunteer sector also, however have agreed for the time being to continue to maintain them.